GuyBaele/SpreadGL/README.md

 6. Load Data\
 Drag and drop a CSV file into the application.

-7. Add Layer\
+7. Add Layers\
 In the Layers panel, add a new layer.\
 Select Point as the layer type, Latitude and Longitude as the columns.

-8. Add Filter\
+8. Add Filters\
 Go to the Filters panel, add a new filter.\
 Select the Collection Time as the column.

-9. Set visualisation\
+9. Set Visualisation\
 Select increcremental time window, set its width and click the play button to start the animation.